Margaret of Valois: Malcontent conspiracy

 In 1573, Charles IX's fragile mental state and constitution deteriorated further, but the heir presumptive, his brother Henry, was elected king of Poland.
-Due to Henry's support of suppressing Protestant worship, moderate Catholic lords, called Malcontents, supported a plot to raise Charles' youngest brother, Francis of Alençon, to the throne of France instead.
+Due to Henry's support of suppressing Protestant worship, moderate Catholic lords, called Malcontents, supported a plot to raise Charles' youngest brother, Francis, Duke of Alençon, to the throne of France instead.
 Alençon appeared willing to compromise in religious affairs, making him an appealing option to those tired of violence.
 Allied with the Protestants, the Malcontents executed several plots to seize power.

 Due to her inclination for her two elder brothers, Margaret initially denounced the plot in which her husband was involved, but later turned her coat in the hope of becoming an indispensable link between moderate Catholic supporters and her King of Navarre's Huguenot supporters.
 She actively participated in the organization of the coup d'état together with her powerful friends Henriette of Nevers and Claude Catherine of Clermont.

 In April 1574 the conspiracy was exposed, the leaders of the plot were arrested and decapitated, including Joseph Boniface de La Mole, pretended lover of Margaret.
 After the failure of the conspiracy, Francis and Henry were held as prisoners at the Château de Vincennes.
 Margaret wrote a letter pleading for her husband, the Supporting Statement for Henry of Bourbon.
 She recorded in her Memoirs:

 After Charles IX's death, at the accession of Henry III of France, Francis and Henry were left at liberty (albeit under surveillance) and even allowed at court, but the new king did not forgive or forget Margaret's betrayal.